How to Make Sourdough Pasta

 Here are some ideas:

-• Flour: regular white wheat flour is always easy but I have also used white spelt flour or replaced some of the flour with a whole grain flour such as whole wheat flour or freshly milled einkorn
+• Flour: regular white wheat flour is always easy but I have also used white spelt flour or replaced some of the flour with whole-grain flour such as whole wheat flour or freshly milled einkorn

 • Semolina flour: you can substitute some of the regular flour with semolina flour which is higher in gluten (helps keep the pasta together during cooking) but you can also use bread flour which also has a higher protein content